|

 The bytes written by this method may be

-read by the readShort
+read by the readShort method

-of interface DataInput
+of interface DataInput, which

-will then return a short
+will then return a short equal

-to (short)v
+to (short)v.

-value to be written.
+writeShort in interface DataOutputv - the short value to be written.

-IOException
+throws IOException

-value, which
+DataOutputchar value, which

 is comprised of two bytes, to the